rittikbasu/website/README.md

 ## Features

+* Uses Notion as a CMS:
-* Notion: Uses the Notion API to fetch blogs written in Notion.
+  * Using Notion API to fetch blog and project data from the Notion database.
-* Prism.js: Syntax Highlighting (TODO)
+* Highlight.js: Syntax Highlighting
 * Pagination (TODO)
 * Styled Components